 Customer Relationship Management (CRM) can have many different definitions, and can sometimes cause confusion.
 Does CRM include correspondence before a company becomes a customer, such as sales and marketing?
 Should CRM extend to all areas of a business, including internal IT teams who don’t interact with customers?
 Drawing the line of what is and isn’t part of the CRM experience can be difficult.

 Instead of focusing on who does and doesn’t fall under the term CRM, let’s take a step back and evaluate what CRM is really about.
 Customer Relationship Management.
-It's about managing your relationships with your customers, and in B2B (Business to Business) this means the entire customer.
+It's about managing your B2B (Business to Business) customer relationships all day, every day.
 To use another, perhaps more current, term for this - it's about customer success, or putting the success of your business customers as the top priority.
-Let's examine why B2B customer success and CRM are so important...
+Let's examine why customer relationship management is important for B2B customer success...

 Without the customer, you don’t have a relationship to manage – One area where traditional CRM solutions can falter is they don’t focus on enough on the human elements of customer relationship management.
 Notes and custom fields are great for keeping track of hard data but to keep customers happy and engaged, focus more on human elements such as mood and tone of voice.
 Customer success software with a built-in sentiment analysis solution is excellent at providing this extra layer of customer data so you know immediately how a customer truly feels about your business and interactions.
 Accurately understanding the true meaning of every customer communication is vital to a successful relationship.